cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/mining-node-setup-guide.md

 ### Configuring HTTPS/SSL

 To use HTTPS/SSL you will need a domain name.
-Procuring a domain name is outside of the scope of this document; check with your hosting provider for instructions.
+You will need to update the CNAME and A records in your domain's DNS to point at the public IP address of the server running your node.
+Procuring a domain name and configuring your DNS is outside of the scope of this document; check with your hosting provider for instructions.

 First, make sure there is a *valid* email address in ./ops/.env: